dnewcome/curses-exec/README.md

 - **key** — Exactly one character.
 Case-sensitive. `k` and `K` are distinct.
 - **command** — A shell command.
 Passed to `/bin/sh -c`.
 May use pipes, redirects, and any shell syntax.
 - **description** — Optional.
 Displayed in the multi-rule selection menu and in the status bar.
 Falls back to the `command` string if omitted.
+- **exit** — Optional boolean, default `false`.
+When `true`, `cx` exits immediately after the command finishes instead of returning to the list.
+The "press any key" prompt is also skipped, which is useful for commands like `vim` that manage the terminal themselves.

 Multiple rules may share the same `key`.
 When you press that key, all rules whose `pattern` matches the current line are collected.
 If there is exactly one match, the command runs immediately.
 If there are multiple matches, a menu lets you choose.